πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 FunctionPurposeExampleNotes

-strcpy(dst, src)Copy stringstrcpy(s, "Hello")dst must be large enough
+strcpy(dst, src)Copy a stringstrcpy(s, "Hello")dst must be large enough

-strncpy(dst, src, n)Copy up to n charsstrncpy(s, src, 10)Prevents buffer overflow
+strncpy(dst, src, n)Copy up to n charsstrncpy(s, src, 10)Helps prevent buffer overflow

 strcat(dst, src)Concatenatestrcat(s, " World")dst must fit the result